liutiantian233/CPP-Project/Wrong book/README.md

 - a copy is made of that parameter when the function is invoked
 - it only works with pointer types

+# C++ functions

+**True**

+- uses the types of the parameters and return value to differentiate functions with the same name

+**False**

+- you can not have more than one function with the same name
+- a function must have at least one parameter
+- the first parameter of a function does not require any type information